-- Number of students per year: up to three
+- Number of students per year: approximately three

 - Typical offer: A*AA or equivalent

 - Essential subjects: none